FerhatAvdic/Edutailors/_includes/about.md

 ##### A tailor is someone who believes that personalized learning should be affordable, accessible and effective for everyone.

 Whether you're a student or a tutor - using Edutailors'this semester, or not - if you believe what we believe, take a selfie and post it on your Instagram account, Twitter or Facebook with #tailorlikeme.
-Every week we'll randomly select two winners and give away two $100 tangocard_corn gift cards to a lucky instructor and student.
+At the end of the month we will randomly select 2 winner and give away €50 to a lucky tutor and student.
 Why?
 Because you deserve it!

 **HOW TO ENTER**
 - Take a selfie.
 (Already have a tailor shirt?
 Wear it!)